 An employment contract should clearly state the title, duties, and requirements of your job, along with the employment hours.
 This part should be detailed and straightforward enough, leaving no doubt on behalf of the potential employee.
 If the work requires a trial period, the employer has to mention its duration.
 It is worth noting that, if necessary, a trial period can be extended by the employer after discussing it with the employee.

 An employment contract should include your agreed-on salary, along with the interval of its payment.
 If relevant, it should also specify other types of remuneration such as pension contribution, lodging, etc. The contract should also include payment method (salary, hourly, commission).
 If the company uses commission, the employment contract should also include details such as percentages.

 Leaves and Holidays

-This section should detail the number of holidays per year that an employee can take, and if bank or public holidays count as well.
+This section should detail the number of holidays per year that an employee can take, and if a bank or public holidays count as well.
 Look for the mention of available leaves (annual leave, maternity leave).
 The employment contract should clarify whether the employer will pay you while you are on holiday.
 This section of an employment contract is the most flexible as you have higher chances to negotiate and modify it.

 Other Elements of an Employment Contract

-- Notice period of employer and employee.
+- The notice period of employer and employee.

 - Mention of collective agreements, which might affect you.
 In case a party outside of the company makes these decisions, an employment contract should identify them as well.